-- Letters of recommendation: You must submit three letters of recommendation.
-At least two should be from law professors who can comment on your critical thinking, writing skills, and potential for success in writing a doctoral dissertation.
+- Letters of Recommendation: You must submit a minimum of two letters of recommendation.
+At least one, and preferably both, should be from law professors who can comment on your critical thinking, writing skills, and potential for success in law school.

-- Official Transcripts: Official copies of academic records of coursework completed in colleges, universities, technical institutes, and professional institutions are required, in English, regardless of the duration of study or whether you obtained a degree.
+- Official Transcripts: Official transcripts of academic records of coursework completed in colleges, universities, technical institutes, and professional institutions are required, in English, regardless of the duration of study or whether you obtained a degree.
 The College of Law participates in LSAC's Credential Assembly Service.
-You are responsible for submitting to LSAC an official transcript from each institution you have attended.
+You are responsible for submitting an official transcript from each institution you have attended to LSAC.

-- TOEFL or IELTS: International students whose first language is not English must take the TOEFL or IELTS and submit their score.
-You may submit TOEFL or IELTS scores that you used to apply to programs for prior law degrees.
+- TOEFL: International students whose first language is not English must take the TOEFL or IELTS and submit their score.
 Applicants who have completed a bachelor's degree in the U.S., or an equivalent degree at an accredited English-language university in Australia, Canada (excluding Quebec), Ireland, New Zealand, or the United Kingdom are exempt from this requirement.
-Students accepted to the program should have TOEFL scores above 100 (Internet)/250 (computer)/600 (written), or an overall IELTS score of at least 7.5 with no subsections below 7.0.
+Most students accepted to the program have TOEFL scores above 105 (Internet)/620 (written), an overall IELTS score of at least 8.0 with no subsections below 7.0, or a DuoLingo score of at least 127.
+Waiver of the TOEFL or IELTS requirements is not normally granted.
 The University's code for both exams is 6681.
 For more information, visit: www.ets.org/toefl.
-Applicants who can present strong evidence of their English language capabilities through a record of achievement in a rigorous LLM program, a strong writing sample and thesis proposal, and good recommendation letters from LLM professors may request a waiver of the TOEFL and IELTS requirements.